workstaffhq/helpcenter/docs/managers/customize/overtime.md

 ### Averaging Period

-If your workplace uses **Overtime Averaging**, you can specify the number of weeks over which the average should be calculated - **2 or 4 weeks**.
-You can also define the start date of the averaging period.
+If your workplace uses **Overtime Averaging**, you can specify the number of weeks over which the average should be calculated - **2 or 4 weeks** - and set the start date of the averaging period.
-When averaging is enabled, choose the first day of the averaging cycle (often the start of your pay period).
-This setting means that weekly overtime will be calculated based on the average number of hours worked per week over the selected period.
+When averaging is enabled, select the **first day of the averaging cycle** (typically the start of your pay period, whether past or future) so that Workstaff can properly align the averaging periods.
+With this setting, weekly overtime will be calculated based on the average number of hours worked per week over the selected period.
-For example, over a two-week cycle, if the weekly average of total hours does not exceed the weekly overtime threshold, no overtime hours will be generated.
+For example, over a two-week cycle, if the average weekly total of hours worked does not exceed the overtime threshold, no overtime hours will be generated.

 ### Travel Time Consideration